Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] load data local infile (also correct but only if the file is from the client)
 - [ ] extended insert statement

-#### Q43.See tables in the diagram.
+#### Q43.
+See tables in the diagram.
 Make sure that any record added to the purchase table consists of a customerId, which exists in the customer table and a carId, which exists in the car table.
 You decide to use a trigger to do the validation.
 Which one?
 ![mysql Q43](images/mysql_q43.jpg)
 - [ ] after insert
 - [ ] if exists (invalid not a trigger; IF function + EXISTS clause)